area charts

 Area Chart Continuous Unstacked

-Figure 4 – Continuous Unstacked Area Chart
+Figure 4 – Continuous Unstacked Area Charts

 This chart gives us the actual sum for each category of crimes, arranging them in overlaying layers on top of each other.
 Interestingly, this type gives us the exact contribution of each category and a part to the whole idea with the total.